 - Protection for 3rd-party products that you can't afford to just restart in order to apply official update, such as this issue in VMware Workstation.

-- Protection for 3rd-party products where the vendor wants to charge you a large amount to have some vulnerability fixed (e.g., "Upgrade to the latest version of our product which has this issue fixed.
+- [On request] Protection for 3rd-party products where the vendor wants to charge you a large amount to have some vulnerability fixed (e.g., "You have to upgrade to the latest version of our product which has this issue fixed.
 It only costs $100k.").

-- Temporary protection while you're testing official vendor patches, or when the official update breaks some functionality and you have to uninstall it, re-opening critical vulnerabilities while the vendor is working on a new fix.
+- Temporary protection when the official update breaks some functionality and you have to uninstall it, re-opening critical vulnerabilities while the vendor is working on a new fix.
 In such cases, we can make a temporary micropatch to keep you protected during this period (e.g., https://blog.0patch.com/2018/05/a-single-instruction-micropatch-for.html).

 0patch can save you from big troubles when a high risk 0day gets published that requires quick protection, and it gives you an option to request custom micropatches for your particular needs.